Skip to content

 Overview

-The ConformalDetector with a weight_estimator parameter automatically estimates importance weights using logistic regression to distinguish between calibration and test samples, then uses these weights to compute adjusted p-values.
+The ConformalDetector with a weight_estimator parameter automatically estimates importance weights to distinguish between calibration and test samples, then uses these weights to compute adjusted p-values.

 Basic Usage